delphe/green-stocks/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+This will build and publish to GitHub Pages.

+Also, a GitHub push to the master branch will trigger deployment to GitHub Pages using [Actions](https://help.github.com/en/actions/automating-your-workflow-with-github-actions).

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**